Pixxles/PixxlesGatewayIntegrationGuide/Direct/ResponseCodes.md

 transaction which prevented any authorisation response being received from the Acquirer.
 These response codes start at 65536.

-The responses are grouped into categories and the codes in the ‘missing’ and ‘invalid’ field categories are designed so that that invalid field code is exactly 256 greater than the corresponding missing field code.
-For example, the code of a missing action field is 66055 and the corresponding code for an invalid action field is 66311 (66055 + 256).

 ## General Error Codes: 65536 - 65791
 | Code | Description |
 | --- | --- |